 Imagine what your desk used to look like 2 years ago, 5 years ago, 10 years ago and beyond.
 Then take a look below at how much of our desk has become digitalised, without us even really realising:

-- Address Book – Very few of us now carry around an address book, as we can easily store names and addresses on our mobile.
+Very few of us now carry around an address book.
+Now we can easily store names and addresses on our mobile.
 This can easily be synced to all of our other devices quickly and easily, so we can access this information from anywhere.

-- Letters – Instead of sending our colleagues printed letters, we use email.
-Although this is not new, with apps like Gmail and Outlook, it’s now easier than ever to keep on top of mail whilst we’re on the go.
+Instead of sending our colleagues printed letters, we use email.
+Although this isn’t new, with apps like Outlook it’s easier than ever to keep on top of mail.

 Communications and devices

 From the list above, it is clear that devices have changed the way we work considerably.
-Although the primary purpose for mobile devices is communication, they are now being used for organisation, storage, collaboration and much more.
+Although the primary purpose for mobile devices is communication, they’re now being used for organisation, collaboration and much more.

-Although this means that we have access to everything at all times, it does however put a lot of responsibility on our devices.
+Although this means we have access to everything at all times, it does put a lot of responsibility on our devices.
 If a problem happens or it gets broken, lost or stolen, do we have a backup plan?
 As a user, it’s more important than ever to look after our devices.
-But as a business, make sure there is a strategy in place to deal with any situations like this and data is all backed up to a central location.
+But as a business, make sure there’s a strategy in place to deal with situations like this.
+Also, ensure data is all backed up to a central location.